DENTAL PRACTICE ACCREDITATION

 15.1.
 Accreditation means Accreditation to the National Safety and Quality Health Service (NSQHS) Standards as applicable to Dental Practices.

 15.2.
 Accreditation Expiry Date means the last day of the accredited period.

 15.3.
 Accreditation Mark means a logo (Mark), which acknowledges that the Dental Practice is Accredited, that was designed, approved and is owned by HDAA.

 15.4.
 Accreditation Report means the report prepared by HDAA which compiles the information collected from the Assessment and sets out the Dental Practice’s achievements against the Standards and the accreditation decision.

 15.5.
 Accredited means having been granted Accreditation and/or Conditional Accreditation.

 15.6.
-Flexible Fee means the Membership Fee option chosen by the Dental Practice and paid annually for a minimum of 3 years as an all-inclusive fee for any assessment, accreditation activity, and support in each year.
+Fees are paid annually for a minimum of 3 years as an all-inclusive fee for any assessment, and accreditation activity.

 15.7.
 Approved Accreditor means an Accreditation Agency approved by the Australian Commission on Safety and Quality in Health Care Assessments to assess and accredited the NSQHSS for Dental Practices.

 15.8.
 Assessment means the review of the evidence submitted by the Dental Practice against The Standards which is conducted by the HDAA Assessor.